Now showing items 1-8 of 8

 Testing the ‘residential rootedness’ hypothesis of self-employment for Germany and the UK

 (2013) - Journal article

-Based on the notion that entrepreneurship is a ‘local event’, the literature argues that self-employed workers and entrepreneurs are ‘rooted’ in place.
+Based on the notion that entrepreneurship is a ‘local event’, the literature argues that entrepreneurs are ‘rooted’ in place.
 This paper tests the ‘residential rootedness’‒hypothesis of self-employment by examining for ...

 The changing role of the Dutch social rented sector